hello-pangea/dnd/docs/guides/preset-styles.md

 ## Preset styles are vendor prefixed

 All styles applied are vendor prefixed correctly to meet the requirements of our [supported browser matrix](https://confluence.atlassian.com/cloud/supported-browsers-744721663.html).
-This is done by hand to avoid adding to react-forked-dnd's size by including a css-in-js library
+This is done by hand to avoid adding to @react-forked/dnd's size by including a css-in-js library

 [← Back to documentation](/README.md#documentation-)